kevineo/learning/git/0003-building_a_new_feature/README.md

 <br><br>

-5) Checkout your development branch using git checkout.
+5) Switch to your development branch using git checkout.
 ```
 $ git checkout dev/feature/user
 ```